-With its sleek design, the Semi has been highly anticipated since Musk unveiled a prototype in 2017, but the launch of full-scale production was delayed well past the initial 2019 expectation.
+With its sleek design, the Tesla electric semi has been highly anticipated since Musk unveiled a prototype in 2017, but the launch of full-scale production has been delayed well past the initial 2019 expectation.

-In the meantime, other manufacturers have entered the market, from traditional truck makers such as Daimler, Volvo and China’s BYD, to startups like US company Nikola.
+Other manufacturers have meanwhile entered the market, from traditional truck makers such as Daimler, Volvo and China’s BYD, to startups like US company Nikola.

 The competition has also begun to roll out their deliveries, and have many orders of their own waiting to fill.

 However, the truck that “the market has been waiting for… is the one from Tesla,” says Dave Mullaney, a transportation specialist with sustainability think tank RMI.

 Legacy manufacturers have primarily converted their diesel-designed trucks to electric.

 “The Tesla, on the other hand, was designed to be electric from the very first design,” says Mullaney, who also underlined the company’s 15 years of experience in electric vehicles.

 If the Tesla vehicle lives up to expectations, “it’s going to be a huge difference,” Mullaney says.